MicrosoftDocs/powerapps-docs/powerapps-docs/user/add-activities.md

 ## Work with posts

-When enabled by your system administrator, you can either add a post to a record or mention to another user or timeline.
+When enabled by your system administrator, you can either add a post to a row or mention to another user or timeline.

 ### Add a mention or reference a team member in a post